Code-Institute-Submissions/witch-hazel-1/README.md

 ### Bugs and bug squashing

-### Lighthouse testing

 ### Accessibility (webaim coolors)

-## Automated testing

 ## Setting up the environment
 The first task I completed was to create the spreadsheet with which Laura and Donal's app are going to interact.
 As I already have a Google account, there was no need to set up a new account.
-I simply navigated to https://docs.google.com/spreadsheets and created a Google spreadsheet (called "Hamamelis") that contained the three pages illustrated and explained above, inserting the data given to me by Laura and Donal.
+I simply navigated to https://docs.google.com/spreadsheets and created a Google spreadsheet (called "Hamamelis") that contained the four pages illustrated and explained in this document, inserting the historical data for the period up until 2022 given to me by Laura and Donal.

-I then set up the google API to give Laura and Donal's new App read and write access the spreadsheet (they will no be allowed to modify the data on the spreadsheet directly by hand).
+I then set up the google API to give Laura and Donal's new App read and write access the spreadsheet (while they are authorised to view teh spreadsheet, they will not be allowed to modify the data on it directly by hand).
+If the need should arise to do so, they will have to talk to me.

-I did this by clicking on the Share button at top left from within my "Hamamelis" Google spreadsheet and choosing my personal Google account.
+I provided this authorisation by clicking on the Share button at top left from within my "Hamamelis" Google spreadsheet and choosing my personal Google account.
 I then navigated to https://console.cloud.google.com/, selected the "Select a project" button and selected "New project".
 I named my project "Hamamelis".

 I then clicked "Select Project", which brought me onto the new "Hamamelis" project dashboard page.

-From there I selected the Navigation menu and selected "APIs & Services / Library.
+From there I selected the Navigation menu and selected "APIs & Services / Library".

 There I enabled two APIs: one for Google Drive (to generate the necessary credentials) and one for Google Sheets.